Data Quality

 Hidden Anchor

-If your data governance hits every component successfully, your business can organize critical data so it’s always accessible to those who need it, when they need it.
-This can benefit your company enormously, guaranteeing:
+If your data governance plan hits every component successfully, your business can organize critical data so it’s always accessible to those who need it.
+This can benefit your company enormously, almost guaranteeing:

-• Higher-quality assurance.
-Established data governance will lead to more effective data, as handling and use are standardized to reduce data errors and clutter.
+• Higher data quality: Established data governance will lead to more effective data, as handling and use are standardized to reduce errors and clutter.

-• Better decision-making and business planning.
-Clearly defined data governance protocols empower employees to feel confident in the quality of your company’s data.
+• Better decision-making and business planning: Clearly defined data governance protocols empower employees to feel confident in their company’s data quality.

-Data is your strongest company asset, and data governance will ensure that it won’t become a liability in the long run.
-As an ongoing process, data governance is an investment into the maturation of your data over time.
-It’s in the best interest of every company, across any industry, to implement a comprehensive, and consistently improving, data governance framework.
+Data is your strongest company asset, and data governance will ensure it won’t become a liability in the long run.
+As an ongoing process, data governance is an investment in the maturation of your data over time.
+Implementing a comprehensive and consistently improving data governance framework is in every company’s best interest, across any industry.

 75%